-Whenever an employer changes the band to which the employee is allocated, the employer must, as soon as is reasonably practicable notify the employee of the new contribution rate that is payable and the date from which it is to be applied.
+Whenever an employer changes an employee's contribution band, the employer must, as soon as is reasonably practicable, notify the employee of the new contribution rate that is payable and the date from which it is to be applied.
 It would be preferable to notify the member before the new rate is applied to avoid complaints from those whose contribution rate increases.
-See the end of section 2A for what the notification must contain.
+See the end of section 2 for what the notification must contain.